muadib25/OOP-Science-quiz/README.md

 # OOP-Science-quiz
-A text science quiz written in Python
+A text science quiz written in Python using OOP.
+The questions are taken by the Open Trivia Database.

+To run the program you download and extract the content to a folder of your choice, navigate using a console to the folder and type: python main.py

+Have fun! :)